 Encumbrances represent commitments related to unperformed contracts for goods or services.
 Encumbrance accounting, under which purchase orders, contracts and other commitments for the expenditure of resources are recorded to reserve that portion of the applicable appropriation, is not utilized by the City.

 C. Excess Expenditures Over Appropriations

-For the year ended September 30, 2018, the following departments had excess of actual expenditures over appropriations which were funded by excess budget available in other departments of the General Fund:
+For the year ended September 30, 2020, no departments had actual expenditures in excess of budgetary appropriations.